Commando (1985 film): Legacy

 Commando inspired many other action films, including Strike Commando (1987), Commando Squad (1987), and When Eagles Strike (2003).

+Lester also said: "There's a new book that came out about the child African fighters and how they get weapons.
+And there's a section in there about how they show kids the end of Commando to get them enthusiastic.
+I thought 'Wow – that's disturbing.'
+I guess we don't realize the effect our movies have on people."

+Sequel plans

+A sequel was planned for 1987 and a script that included Schwarzenegger, Chong and Milano was written, but Schwarzenegger declined.
+Original scriptwriter de Souza has debunked a rumor this script, when the project did not go ahead, morphed into the Die Hard script.

+In 2010 Fox announced a remake with David Ayer at the helm, but nothing came out of it.
+In 2021, a sequel named Commando: Retribution was rumored, with Schwarzenegger and Chong both returning.

 Other media

-Toys

 Diamond Toymakers released a line of action figures in 1986 in an attempt to cash in on the success of G.I.
 Joe: A Real American Hero.
-Matrix now leads an elite special forces unit (which replaced his old deceased unit from the original film) called C-Team, made up of Spex, Blaster, and Chopper, against the forces of F.E.A.R., led by Psycho (who is based on the character of Bennett) and consisting of Lead-Head, Stalker, and Sawbones.
+Matrix now leads an elite special forces unit (which replaced his old deceased unit from the original film) called C-Team, made up of Spex, Blaster, and Chopper, against the forces of F.E.A.R., consisting of Psycho, Lead-Head, Stalker, and Sawbones.
 There was an assortment of 4" figures, containing all of the above, a series of 8" figures, consisting of Matrix, Spex, Blaster, Psycho, Lead-Head, and Stalker.
 Chopper and Sawbones are absent.
-Finally, there was an 18" John Matrix that came with a pistol, an M16, and a grenade.
+Finally, there was an 16" John Matrix that came with a pistol, an M16, and a grenade.